-Best known for the world-famous Penguin Parade, Victoria’s Phillip Island is high on many people’s list of destinations to visit as part of a bigger trip to Melbourne.
+Best known for the world-famous Penguin Parade, Victoria’s Phillip Island is high on many travellers’ lists of destinations they need to visit as part of a bigger trip to Melbourne and Victoria.

-And while the penguin population does get much of the attention, there is so much more to this island destination which is conveniently connected to the mainland.
+While the penguin population does get much of the immediate attention, there is so much more to discover at this island destination.

-After many trips to Phillip Island over the years, I’ve compiled my best advice into this blog post to help you in planning your own trip there for the first time, or even just the first time in a while.
+After many trips to Phillip Island over the years, I’ve compiled my best advice into this blog post to help you plan your own trip.

-Phillip Island is south of the Victorian capital of Melbourne.
-Roughly about a two and half hour drive outside of the city.
+Phillip Island is south of the Victorian capital of Melbourne, roughly about a two and half hour’s drive outside of the city.

-Located in the Westernport Bay just off the Mornington Peninsular.
+Located in Westernport Bay, just off the Mornington Peninsular.
 One side of Phillip Island is relatively well protected by the bay, while the other side directly faces the Bass Strait.
-A famous, even notorious stretch of water between the coastline of Victoria and the island state of Tasmania.
+A famous, even notorious, stretch of water between the coastline of Victoria and the island state of Tasmania.

-Phillip Island is connected to the mainland by a 640-metre bridge at the township of San Remo and I’ll get into the easy ways to get to there a little later in this post.
+Despite being an island, you can easily drive to Phillip Island as it is connected to the mainland by a 640-metre road bridge at the township of San Remo.
+I’ll get into all the ways to get there a little later in this post.